Molecular diversity as a biosignature: Methods

 \subsection{Uncertainty estimation and evenness curves distributions}

-Each reported amino acid abundance has an associated measure of uncertainty.
+Each reported abundance is accompanied by an uncertainty measure.
 This reflects variability introduced during extraction, quantification, and analysis, and is essential for constructing a statistically grounded representation of the sample.
-These uncertainties differ across studies and are often not reported explicitly, but they are inherent to all abundance measurements regardless of methodology.
-To account for this, we associate each amino acid with an explicit uncertainty model.
-This serves two purposes.
-First, it preserves the integrity of the measurement: amino acid values are treated not as fixed quantities, but as estimates with finite precision.
+These uncertainties vary across studies and are often not explicitly reported, but they are inherent to all abundance measurements, regardless of the methodology.
+To account for this, we associate each sample with an explicit uncertainty model.
+This serves two purposes: First, it preserves the integrity of the measurement: abundance values are treated not as fixed quantities, but as estimates with finite precision.
 Second, it enables the controlled generation of synthetic compositions through drawing multiple realizations of abundance profiles from distributions informed by uncertainty.
 Without defined uncertainties, this process becomes arbitrary, and any structure inferred from the data loses statistical grounding.
 Uncertainty is not an auxiliary quantity, but a part of the data model.

-Here, we consider three scenarios for assigning an uncertainty value to the $j$-th amino acid species in a sample: (1) When a single amino acid profile is reported with per-species uncertainties, typically as standard deviations across replicate measurements.
-In this case, the noise is assumed to be additive, and we assign a normal distribution to each species abundance centered on its reported value with the reported uncertainty as its scale width.\cite{carroll2006measurement} (2) When $K$ profiles are averaged into a single sample and each has a reported uncertainty value, we propagate these as standard errors according to
+Here, we consider three scenarios for assigning an uncertainty value to the $j^{\rm{th}}$ species in a sample: (1) When a single profile of a coherent molecular family (e.g., amino acids, fatty acids) is reported with per-species uncertainties, typically as standard deviations across replicate measurements.
+In this case, the noise is assumed to be additive, and we assign a normal distribution to each species abundance, centered on its reported value with the reported uncertainty as its standard deviation.\cite{carroll2006measurement} (2) When $K$ profiles are averaged into a single sample, and each has a reported uncertainty value, we propagate these as standard errors according to

-where $\sigma_{j,k}$ is the reported standard deviation of the measured abundance of the $j$-th amino acid species in the $k$-th profile.
-(3) When no uncertainties are reported, we estimate uncertainty by computing the empirical standard deviation of each amino acid species across the $K$ contributing profiles and derive the standard error as
+where $\sigma_{j,k}$ is the reported standard deviation of the measured abundance of the $j^{\rm{th}}$ species in the $k^{\rm{th}}$ profile.
+(3) When no uncertainties are reported, we estimate uncertainty by computing the empirical standard deviation of each species across the $K$ contributing profiles and derive the standard error as